aws-powertools/powertools-lambda-python/docs/we_made_this.md

 > **Author: [Santiago Garcia Arango](mailto:san99tiago@gmail.com) [:material-web:](https://san99tiago.com/){target="_blank" rel="nofollow"} [:material-linkedin:](https://www.linkedin.com/in/san99tiago/){target="_blank" rel="nofollow"}**

-This repository contains a well documented example of a Transactional Messages App that illustrates how to use Lambda PowerTools to process SQS  messages in batches (with IaC on top of CDK).
+This repository contains a well documented example of a Transactional Messages App that illustrates how to use Powertools for AWS Lambda to process SQS  messages in batches (with IaC on top of CDK).

-It uses LambdaPowerTools Logger, Tracing, DataClasses and includes unit tests.
+It uses Powertools for AWS Lambda Logger, Tracing, DataClasses and includes unit tests.

 :material-github: [github.com/san99tiago/aws-cdk-transactional-messages](https://github.com/san99tiago/aws-cdk-transactional-messages){:target="_blank"}